 Title Image: Waffle House, credit Hamerska Photography

 There is really no shortage of places to visit in Norwich if you’re looking for food that’s tasty as well as healthy.
-All dietary requirements are catered for city-wide, and Norwich is fast becoming a hub for good, innovative vegan food: Tipsy Vegan on St Benedicts recently opened as Norwich’s first vegan cocktail bar and restaurant, Tofueri sells great vegan deli produce, and Ancestors coffee on Magdalen Street sells dairy-free frothy coffees and vegan snacks.
+All dietary requirements are catered for city-wide, and Norwich is fast becoming a hub for good, innovative vegan food: Tipsy Vegan on St Benedicts is Norwich’s first vegan cocktail bar and restaurant, Tofueri sells great vegan deli produce, and Ancestors coffee on Magdalen Street sells dairy-free frothy coffees and vegan snacks.
 For vegetarian food, Wild Thyme is a beautiful cafe found just above wonderous wholefoods retailer Rainbow.
 The Waffle House pride themselves on using wholesome, free-range and organic produce (on their inventive waffles, no less), while Benedicts Restaurant head chef Richard Bainbridge is a champion of creative, locally sourced food.

 Norwich Market is a great destination for food too: the largest open-air market in the country is completely charming, and home to some incredible, good-for-the-body-and-soul stalls, such as Indian Feast, Baguettes and Juice, and CJ’s Fruit and Veg for all those seasonal, vitamin-rich ingredients.

 If you’re in the mood for something a little fancier, the Ivy Brasserie Norwich (link) are championing the spirit of a healthy New Year with a selection of dishes and drinks to choose from in January.
 From smoothies packed with all the green goodness to roasted butternut squash with grains, there is something for everyone to enjoy.
 And you don’t need to worry about the calories.
 It’s a win-win.